paulang1807/learn-ml/docs/index.md

     ```

 ### Encode Categorical Data
-- Encoding the Independent Variable
+- Encoding the Categorical data when order does not matter
     - This usually pushes the encoded columns to the front of the array
 !!! abstract "SkLearn API"
     [Column Transformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html)